leandromoreira/cdn-up-and-running/README.md

 # CDN Up and Running (WIP)

 The objective of this repo is to build a body of knowledge on how CDNs work by coding one from "scratch".
-The CDN we're going to architect uses: nginx, lua, docker, docker-compose, Prometheus, grafana, and wrk.
+The CDN we're going to design uses: nginx, lua, docker, docker-compose, Prometheus, grafana, and wrk.

 We'll start creating a single backend service and expand from there to a multi-node, latency simulated, observable, and testable CDN.
 In each section, there are discussions regarding the challenges and trade-offs of building/managing/operating a CDN.